erutan/sierra-conditions/content/conditions/breaking.md

 ### Sierra NF, High Sierra District

+from the group

 "Sign at Prather office June 2.
 Phone Extension 3300 goes to the person in charge of permits.
 They leave the permits in the box by the door.
 My understanding is they are only doing same or next-day “walk-in” permits at this time.
 Worked for me, but some people have reported difficulty getting through on the phone."

+from their website:

+"Wilderness Permits are still available by reservation or first come first served opportunities.
+For more information on how you can obtain a wilderness permit, please follow this link Wilderness Permits.
+Or to speak with a Forest Representative please call:

+Ansel Adams Wilderness :

+Bass Lake Ranger District Office at 559-877-2218 ex.
+0

+John Muir, Kaiser, Dinkey Lakes, and Ansel Adams Wilderness :

+High Sierra Ranger District Office at 559-855-5355 ex.
+0"

+### Desolation Wilderness

+Permits are available via [recreation.gov](https://www.recreation.gov/permits/233261) and are fairly normal aside from the fact that "Digital permits will be temporarily accepted during COVID-19" (note that's the permit pdf, not the confirmation email).

 ### Stanislaus National Forest